insolar/mainnet/README.md

 ### Deploy locally

-1. In the directory where you downloaded the Mainnet package to, run the launcher:
+1. Fire up another tab in the Terminal.
+In the directory where you downloaded the Mainnet package to, run the launcher:

    ```
    insolar-scripts/insolard/launchnet.sh -g